top of page

 CONCLUSION

 Each of our writing careers is a business, whether we think of it that way or not.
 Like any other business, we need to examine the coming changes and make active, informed decisions about how we will deal with those changes.
-While AI and the rules and regulations around its use may shift and evolve, the one thing we cannot do is bury our heads in the sand and hope this will go away.
+While AI and the rules and regulations around its use may shift and evolve, the one thing we cannot do is bury our heads in the sand and hope it will go away.
+It is up to each of us to decide how we will move forward, in the ways that work best for us personally.

 BEFORE YOU GO…